Coderockr/backend-test/README.md

 In this challenge you should build an API for an application that stores and manages investments, it should have the following features:

   1. __Creation__ of an investment with an owner, a creation date and an amount.
-    1. An investment can be in the past.
+    1. The creation date of a investment can be today or an date in the past.
     2. An investment should not be or become negative.
   2. __View__ of an investment with its withdrawals and current balance.
     1. Current balance should be the sum of the invested amount, the [interest] and withdraws.